davpoolechem/group-programming-modern-cxx/src/optional/README.md

 # std::optional Demo
-Demo of `std::optional` feature, using safer computation of square roots
+Demo of `std::optional` feature, using safer computation of square roots. `std::optional` provides an `optional` class template which can classify a variable as either being defined or not.

 # File list:
 - optional.cpp: Safer `sqrt` impl using `std::optional`